-Check Out Our List of Fintech Careers That are on the Rise
+Check Out Our List of Up-and-Coming Fintech Careers

 The world of finance has transformed tremendously in recent years with the rapid evolution of technology birthing the new domain of fintech—the intersection where financial services and technology converge.

-Technologies like peer-to-peer lending, robo-advisors, cryptocurrencies, investment management software and online banking are taking the finance industry by storm.
+Technologies like peer-to-peer lending, robo-advisors, cryptocurrencies, investment management software, big data and online banking are taking the finance industry by storm.

 In the first half of 2018, companies invested $41.7 billion in fintech worldwide, surpassing the total record spend for 2017.
 Fintech is undeniably advantageous for organizations as technology continues to redefine our daily lives.

-With the pressure to stay ahead of the competition and to continually adapt, there’s a growing demand for tech-savvy talent in finance who have the capabilities to manage disruptive technology.
-To drive organizational change, new skill sets are emerging to help the industry reach new heights.
+With the pressure to stay ahead of the competition and continually adapt, there’s a growing demand for STEM talent in finance who have the capabilities to manage disruptive technology.
+Fintech careers are emerging to help the industry reach new heights and drive organizational change.

-The financial services world operates largely on the back of digital and cloud-based technologies.
-While these applications improve internal processes and customer services, there is also an unavoidable burden—increased vulnerability to malicious cyber threats.
+The financial services world operates mostly on the back of digital and cloud-based technologies.
+While these applications improve internal processes and customer service, there is also an unavoidable burden—increased vulnerability to malicious cyber threats.

-Financial institutions are targeted by cyberattacks 65 percent more than the average business.
+Financial institutions are targeted by cyberattacks 65% more than the average business.

 Cybercrime is on the rise and not stopping anytime soon.
 Cybersecurity Ventures estimates that cybercrimes will triple the number of open job positions in the next five years alongside projections that there will be 3.5 million unfilled cybersecurity positions by 2021.